CL-17656/CS520_Front/README.md

 ## Introduction

-The **Quiz Management System** is a robust platform designed to simplify the process of quiz creation, participation, grading, and analytics.
-The system provides comprehensive tools for instructors to manage their quizzes and for students to take and review quizzes effectively.
-The user-friendly interface and advanced features ensure seamless functionality for all users.
+The **Quiz Management System** is a simple and user-friendly platform designed to help instructors and students manage quizzes effectively.
+It allows instructors to create and grade quizzes, students to take them, and both to view the results.
+The results for students give them detailed insights on their performance.
+This project ensures a smooth experience for both instructors and students, making quiz management and performance tracking effortless.
 ### Features

 1. **Account Management**: